top of page

 Puff Pastry

-At the store, puff pastry is usually found in the freezer in a package with two sheets inside (the most common is Pepperidge Farms).
-Defrost the package and lay the dough on a sheet pan in preparation for baking.
+At the store, you will find puff pastry in the freezer (most commonly Pepperidge Farms) in a package with two sheets.
+Defrost the package and lay the dough on a sheet pan for baking.

 Egg Wash